Carreau/ipython-wiki/IPEP-27:-Contents-Service.md

 ```

 All contents models have basic name, path, type, created, and modified keys defined.
+The path field contains the full file path.
+The name field is always equivalent to the last part of the path field.
 `type` will have one of three values:

 - `"directory"`